Sylvia Chang

-Sylvia Chang (born 21 July 1953) is a Taiwanese actress, writer, singer, producer and director.
-In 1992, she was a member of the jury at the 42nd Berlin International Film Festival.
-In 2018, she was one of the jury members of the main competition section at the 75th Venice International Film Festival.
+Sylvia Chang (born 21 July 1953) is a Taiwanese actress, singer, director, screenwriter, and producer.

 Early life

 Chang was born in Chiayi, Taiwan.
-She dropped out of school when she was 16, and started her career as a radio DJ.
+She dropped out of school when she was 16 and started her career as a radio DJ.
 When she was 18 years old she acted in her first film.

 Career

-Chang acted in her first film, The Tattooed Dragon (龍虎金剛) (1973), when she was 18 years old.
+Chang acted in her first film, The Tattooed Dragon (龍虎金剛) (1973), at the age of 18.
 Chang often attempted to do her own stunts in the four-part film series Aces Go Places.

 She stated in an interview with film editor Clarence Tsui, "I still think Hong Kong's film industry is male-dominated".
 She also believes that "There aren't many male filmmakers who would write scripts for women".
-She helped write the script of Run Papa Run, based on the novel by Benny Li Shuan Yan, that follows a man who belongs to the Triad and the relationship he has with his mother, wife, and daughter.
-Chang said in an interview that, "I thought why don't I explore the gentler side of men".
+She helped write the script for Run Papa Run, based on the novel by Benny Li Shuan Yan, that follows a man who belongs to the Triad and the relationships he has with his mother, wife, and daughter.
+Chang said, "I thought why don't I explore the gentler side of men".